maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 - The new account holder does not have a user number.
 In this case DFSP will ask the user to enter the new account holder phone number and ask whether the new account holder will be a signatory or a non-signatory.
 The new account holder should go through a registration process.

-- The new account holder does have an existing user number, but in not registered within the DFSP.
+- The new account holder does have an existing user number, but is not registered within the DFSP.
 In this case DFSP verifies that the user number exists in the central directory and gets the name from there.
 DFSP will ask the user to enter the new account holder phone number and ask whether the new account holder will be a signatory or a non-signatory.
 The new account holder should go through the registration process

 - The new account holder does have an existing number and is registered within the DFSP.
 In this case the system will ask whether the new account holder will be a signatory or a non-signatory.
 The system will add the new account holder and his primary account will not be changed.